cynkra/dm/README.md

 This concept augments {dplyr}/{dbplyr} workflows:

-  - multiple related tables are kept in a single compound object,
+  - multiple related tables are kept in a single object,
   - joins across multiple tables are available by stating the tables involved, no need to memoize column names or relationships
   - works with all data sources that provide a {dplyr} interface: local